rishikavaish/Projects-ML/Multilabel_classifier_webapp/README.md

 ![alt text](demo1.png?raw=true)

+You can check the other demo images of the app given in the repository.

 # Overview
 A Multi-label intent classifier Project which predicts the sentiment and multiple intents of the review of a google play store app along with the percentage of positivity/negativity and also the percentage of